22PoojaGaur/Flipbook-app/README.md

 3. To use cli version, run `python fc.py --program your_programe.flip --outputfile outputname.gif`, to use gui version, run `python fc-gui.py` and follow instructions.
 4. That's all!

 There are multiple demo .flip files in `examples/` folder.
-To see the demo, you can run - `python fc.py --program examples/example_animate_fruit.flip --outputfile fruit_animate.gif` and checkout the output files generated.
+To see the demo, you can run - `python fc.py --program examples/play_catch.flip --outputfile play_catch.gif` and checkout the output files generated.

+### Code structure
+- The driver modules `fc.py` and `fc-gui.py` are located in root folder
+- The utility functions created to builder lexer, parser, AST and pdf / gif generation are in `utils` folder